 REQ-PRO_NF-FUN-6 The NF provisioning service producer shall have the capability to fulfill the consumer’s request to configure a 3GPP NF instance.

 REQ-PRO_NF-FUN-7 The NF provisioning service producer shall have the capability to request NF management service producers working in the concerned NF instance to create and maintain the MOI(s) for it.

+REQ-PRO_NF-FUN-Y The NF provisioning service producer shall have the capability to provide the NF Deployment instance related information of the NF instance to its authorized consumer.

+REQ-PRO_NF-FUN-X The NF provisioning service producer shall have the capability to request updating the NF Deployment instance(s) that are realizing the virtualized part of a 3GPP NF.

 ==============Next change==============

 7.3 Procedure of Network Slice Subnet Instance Allocation

+NOTE: This procedure is only specified for the case where a ETSI NFV-MANO solution is used for the creation of a 3GPP NF instance

 The Figure 7.3-1 illustrates the procedure of creating a new network slice subnet instance or using an existing network slice subnet instance to satisfy the required network slice subnet related requirements.